GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 fell below 5 percent for the first time since late March as the

-to build on progress the bloc has made this month following the
+Friday, hoping to build on progress the bloc has made this month

 European equities surged, with the pan-European FTSEurofirst